 Contact Harris Plumbing With Your Backflow Prevention Concerns

-At Harris Plumbing, we work with the local municipalities of Collingwood, Barrie, Orillia, Aurora, Newmarket, Richmond Hill, Markham, and Huntsville to ensure your local water supply is safe and protected.
+At Harris Plumbing, we work with the local municipalities of Collingwood, Barrie, Orillia, Aurora, Newmarket, Richmond Hill, Markham, and Huntsville to ensure your local water supply is safe and protected and you personally are compliant with your municipality.

 Call us toll-free and we’ll get back to you as soon as we can to offer our professional services and support.